instance-id/ProStream/docs/topics/chapters/getting-started/what-you-learned.md

 - How to create SubScenes
 - How to test streaming behavior

-<format style="bold" color="GreenYellow">You're now ready to use ProStream in your projects!</format>
+<format color="GreenYellow">You're now ready to use ProStream in your projects!</format>

 </chapter>

 </snippet>